TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.6.4 =
+* Fixed: Unable to hide submitter name and e-mail fields

 = 4.6.3 =
 * Fixed: Problem with link submission when no captcha is displayed
 * Fixed: Custom captcha show/hide setting not saved